Rasalexman/KDispatcher/README.md

     }

     private fun scopeOperation() {
+        // subscribe event to this handlers
         subscribe(EVENT_CALL_ONE, 3, eventListenerOne)
         subscribe(EVENT_CALL_ONE, 1, eventListenerTwo)
         subscribe(EVENT_CALL_ONE, 2, eventListenerFour)
+        // call event
         call(EVENT_CALL_ONE, "FIRST CALL FROM KDISPATCHER")

         /**